The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Genting Highlands, SkyWorlds Theme Park, Awana SkyWay & Skytropolis Funland

-Genting Highlands is a popular hill resort in the mountains, just about an hour from Kuala Lumpur.
-It’s known for its big resorts, hotels, theme parks, casinos, and shopping malls.
-The best part?
-It’s much cooler up there, with temperatures around 60-68°F (15-20°C)—a refreshing break from the city heat.
+Genting Highlands is a popular hill resort in the mountains, just about an hour from Kuala Lumpur by Grab.
+It’s known for its sprawling resorts, hotels, theme parks, casinos, and shopping malls.
+But the best part for families?
+It’s significantly cooler up there, with temperatures hovering around 60-68°F (15-20°C), a refreshing and genuinely welcome escape from the city heat below.

-The main attraction is SkyWorlds Theme Park, which has 26 rides for all ages, plus the Awana SkyWay cable car that gives you fantastic views of the jungle below.
-There’s also Skytropolis Funland, an indoor amusement park, and even a snow park where kids can play in real snow.
-We didn’t visit those, but our daughters loved the roller coasters at SkyWorlds and the cable car ride.
+The main draw is SkyWorlds Theme Park, which has 26 rides for all ages, plus the Awana SkyWay cable car that gives you breathtaking views of the jungle canopy below.
+There’s also Skytropolis Funland, an indoor amusement park, and even a snow park where kids can play in actual snow, quite the novelty in tropical Malaysia.
+We didn’t visit those on this trip, but our daughters loved the roller coasters at SkyWorlds and the cable car ride was a definite highlight.

 Ticket prices: